 “First, there is a psychological demand for travel and holidays after a very long lockdown.
 Second, the availability of cash.
 A significant part of the working population saved a large portion of their income by not spending on commuting and leisure costs.”

-They found this evidence to be reason behind the profitability of Airbnb IPO in the near future.
+They found this evidence for the profitability of Airbnb IPO in the near future.

-In this conversation, there are people who do not find investing in Airbnb IPO a wise action.
-One used at Reddit sees the compensation of the pandemic hit to Airbnb as its actual reason for going public.
+Some people do not find investing in Airbnb IPO a wise action.
+A user of Reddit sees the actual reason for going public was compensating for the impacts of COVID-10 on Airbnb.

 According to CNBC, Airbnb put aside about 9.2 million nonvoting shares for the benefit of the hosts.